Creekside-Robotics/2023-Offseason/README.md

 ## Documentation for WPILIB and other libraries
 Documentation for of the important libraries used in this project.
  - [WPILIB Documentation](https://docs.wpilib.org/en/stable/index.html) - This is the FRC provided control system for our robot.
 It is very important to understand how it works both software and hardware.
 Be sure to check out the [Command-Based](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html) section as that is the system that is used in this project.
+ - [Path Planner](https://github.com/mjansen4857/pathplanner/tree/v2023.4.2#pathplanner) - This is the library used to generate autonomous paths and routines for the robot.
+ - [Limelight](https://docs.limelightvision.io/en/latest/) For the offseason competitions we will be using limelight as a our primary vision system.
+ - We have various other libraries detailed in the vendor dependency folder.
+These include: REV Robotics, Swerve Drive Specialties, and Phoenix Hardware.

+## Projects
+This repository has been linked to the [2023 Offseason](https://github.com/orgs/Creekside-Robotics/projects/1) project.
+This is used to manage issues, PRs, scheduling, milestones, and everything needed to get the project to completition.
+This feature provides a good high level view of everything going on, and should help you to better understand what is being worked on.

 ## Branch Protection Rules
 Certain branches are protected by rules that must be obeyed